Carolwood Pacific Railroad: Preservation

-In 1965, Walt Disney donated 1500 ft of the Carolwood Pacific Railroad's track, as well as the railroad's trestle, to the Los Angeles Live Steamers, a group of miniature steam train enthusiasts.
+In 1965, Disney donated 1500 ft of the Carolwood Pacific Railroad's track, as well as the railroad's trestle, to the Los Angeles Live Steamers, a group of miniature steam train enthusiasts.
 Disney was a charter member of that group.
-The completion of the CPRR's track installation at the Los Angeles Live Steamers Railroad Museum in Los Angeles' Griffith Park was celebrated on October 22, 1966, and the route utilizing that track became known as the Disney Loop.
+The completion of the CPRR's track installation at the Los Angeles Live Steamers Railroad Museum (LALSRM) in Los Angeles' Griffith Park was celebrated on October 22, 1966, and the route utilizing that track became known as the Disney Loop.
 This event occurred a few weeks before Disney's death on December 15, 1966.
 In 1968, Lillian Disney donated the rest of the CPRR's track to the Los Angeles Live Steamers.
 The original CPRR track on the Disney Loop has since been removed and replaced with newer, more durable track.

-After Lillian Disney died in 1997, the Disney residence, including the area where the CPRR was located, was put up for sale.
+After Lillian died in 1997, the Disney residence, including the area where the CPRR was located, was put up for sale.
 Mexican investor Gabriel Brener, who bought the property in 1998, demolished the original house due to issues with lead paint, lead piping, asbestos, and a weak foundation.
 The CPRR's tunnel was still in place in 2013.
 In 2014, the property was sold to an unknown buyer.

-In 1999, Walt Disney's Carolwood Barn, the CPRR's former control center, was relocated to the Los Angeles Live Steamers Railroad Museum.
+In 1999, Disney's Carolwood Barn, the CPRR's former control center, was relocated to the Los Angeles Live Steamers Railroad Museum.
 Morgan "Bill" Evans, the original landscaper of the Disney residence and several Disney theme parks, arranged for Walt Disney Imagineering to provide a landscaping plan for the barn's new site.
-On July 19, 1999, Diane Disney Miller, Disney's daughter, participated in the rededication ceremony for the barn.
+On July 19, Diane Disney Miller, Disney's daughter, participated in the rededication ceremony for the barn.

 Since 2009, the CPRR's Lilly Belle, some of the freight cars, and the caboose have been on display at the Walt Disney Family Museum in San Francisco, California.
 There are also two pieces of CPRR rolling stock on display inside the Carolwood Pacific Railroad Room in the Boulder Ridge Villas at Disney's Wilderness Lodge within Walt Disney World.